tracking-exposed/youtube.tracking.exposed/content/_index.md

             picture="/images/filtertube-title2.png" >}}
         {{<researchCard
             title="Trexit: Polarization and Reinforcement during Brexit"
-            text=" A three days analysis of the algorithm with ten researchers from all over the world.
+            text="During Brexit, we made a three days analysis of the algorithm with ten researchers from all over the world.
 The research aims to split the group in two and see how YT considers different activities to personalize the following recommendation." when="Jan.
 2020"
             reportLink="https://wiki.digitalmethods.net/Dmi/WinterSchool2020youtube"
             slidesLink="https://github.com/tracking-exposed/presentation/blob/master/TREXIT_finalslides.pdf"